free-explorers/freedesktop_desktop_entry/README.md

 );
 ```

-The first time you do an icon lookup, all installed themes on your system will be indexed.
-If you want to preload the themes, call `FreedesktopIconThemes.loadThemes`.

-If new icons are installed, the next time you call `FreedesktopIconThemes.findIcon` it will index all themes once again
+If new icons are installed, the next time you call `FreedesktopIconThemes.findIcon` it will index the theme once again
 before returning you an icon.

-You can specify `preferredThemes` in `IconQuery`.
-This prioritizes the search to the list of theme names you've given before searching elsewhere.
-These theme names must be directory names, not user-visible names.
-For example `breeze-dark` and not `Breeze Dark`.